 To sponsor a relative, you should be 18 years or older and be registered as a Canadian citizen or permanent resident, or be registered under the Canadian Indian Act.
 In addition to this, you should be able to financially support yourself and relatives by providing the necessary food, shelter, clothing and social assistance where needed.

 With over 100 immigration options and visas to choose from, you can immigrate to Canada sooner than you think.

 If you’re still uncertain about the way forward, then consider getting in touch with one of our regulated bodies for guidance and support today.

 What is the Easiest Program to Migrate to Canada?

 The Express Entry system yields fast results and comprises three immigration programs that are highly versatile and accommodating: Canadian Experience Class, Federal Skilled Program and Federal Skilled Trades Program.

 You can start by checking the available job vacancies in Canada.
-Check for your NOC on the official Canadian government website: Canada.ca.
-Note that most job vacancies require you to have some form of experience or on-the-job training.
+Check for your NOC 2021 code.
+Most job vacancies require you to have some form of experience or on-the-job training.
 While you can compromise on the level of education, you should have some experience or training within your occupation to work in Canada.

-3. Can I immigrate to Canada without a degree?
+Can I Immigrate to Canada Without a Degree?

 In most cases you would need to have a credential from a valid university or college.
-However, there are jobs in Canada that don’t require a degree, such as some NOC C jobs may not require a degree but relevant on-the-job training.
+However, some jobs in Canada don’t require a degree, such as some NOC C jobs may not require a degree but relevant on-the-job training.